bensobkowiak/MixInfect2/README.md

 A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```bash --maskFile``` option. (recommended)

+MixInfect2 can then be run using Rscript in the command line as follows:

 ```bash
 Rscript MixInfect2.R --VCFfile input.vcf --prefix output --maskFile MaskedRegions.csv
 ```

+#### reconstructConstituents.R

+The same VCF file as used to run MixInfect2 is specified with the ```bash --VCFfile``` option.

+A user-defined prefix for all output files is specified with the ``bash --outputprefix``` option.

+The main output CSV file from the MixInfect2.R script that classifies samples as mixed or non-mixed (with the suffix "_MixSampleSummary.csv") is specified with the ``bash --MixInfect2Result``` option.

+A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```bash --maskFile``` option. (recommended)

+reconstructConstituents.R can then be run using Rscript in the command line as follows:

 ```bash
 Rscript reconstructConstituents.R --VCFfile input.vcf --outputprefix output --MixInfect2Result output_MixSampleSummary.csv --maskFile MaskedRegions.csv